sagemath/sagewiki_to_gh-2022-10-10/faq.md

 You can browse the complete source code to everything in Sage at http://www.sagemath.org/hg/.
 This is a web interface to the Mercurial repository.
 The main source files are at http://www.sagemath.org/hg/sage-main?cmd=manifest;manifest=-1;path=/sage/.
 The other directories include docs directories, the package system, etc.

 == Working in Sage ==

+=== Type issues using scipy, cvxopt or numpy from Sage ===

+* QUESTION: I'm using scipy or cvxopt or numpy from Sage and get type errors, e.g., "TypeError: function not supported for these types, and can't coerce safely to supported types."
+ * ANSWER: Redefine RealNumber and/or Integer to change the behavior of the Sage preparser, so decimal literals are floats instead of Sage arbitrary precision real numbers, and integer literals are Python ints.
+For example:
+ {{{
+sage: RealNumber=float; Integer=int
+sage: from scipy import stats
+sage: stats.ttest_ind(list([1,2,3,4,5]),list([2,3,4,5,.6]))
+(array(0.076752955645333687), 0.940704902474)
+sage: stats.uniform(0,15).ppf([0.5,0.7])
+array([  7.5,  10.5])
+}}}

 === How do I save an object so I don't have to compute it each time I open a worksheet? === The {{{save}}} and {{{load}}} commands will save and load an object, respectively.
 In the notebook, the {{{DATA}}} variable is the location of the data storage area of the worksheet.
 To save the object {{{my_stuff}}} in a worksheet, you could do {{{save(my_stuff, DATA+"my_stuff")}}} and to reload it, you would just do {{{my_stuff = load(DATA+"my_stuff")}}}